s-yadav/relative-to-alias/README.md

 ![Travis build status](https://travis-ci.org/s-yadav/relative-to-alias.svg?branch=master)

-A tiny cli tool (codemod) to replace relative paths to given alias in your project.
-It does the opposite of [aliasify](https://github.com/benbria/aliasify), [module-alias](https://github.com/ilearnio/module-alias), or more specifically it works in conjunction to those modules.
-It makes sure that in your source code all relative paths (for which you have defined alias using those modules) should be replaced to alias.
+A tiny cli tool (codemod) to replace relative paths to defined alias in your project.

-#### When do you need this?
-You have defined alias on your webpack or babelrc and you want to refactor your code to start using those alias instead of relative paths.
+You can use anything to define alias for your files/directory ([Aliasing modules](#aliasing-modules)) and then use this module to refactor your code to start using those alias instead of relative paths.

-### Install
+## Install
 ```
 npm install -g relative-to-alias
 ```

-### Usage
+## Usage
 On your project root directory
 ```
 relative-to-alias --src ./src --alias utils --alias-path ./src/util